On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Introduction

 \subsection{Acknowledgements}

 This research was conducted while the second author was participating during the 2023 DIMACS REU program at the Rutgers University Department of Mathematics, mentored by the first author.
 We are grateful to Lazaros Gallos, Kristen Hendricks, and the Rutgers University DIMACS for organizing the REU program and making this project possible.
+We thank the anonymous referee for multiple useful comments on the first version of the paper.